utiasDSL/mm_diff_ik/README.md

 `DSL_DroneNet_5G` (see the wiki for the password) and run `roslaunch mm_vicon vicon.launch`.
 You should see the topic `/vicon/ThingBase/ThingBase` bring published.

+## mm_kinematics

+Contains forward kinematics code in both C++ and Python for use by other packages.